xkisxk/CG2271/README.md

 3. Move the car in multiple directions.
 4. Control the various LED’s according to the car’s status
 5. Play different sounds/tunes according to the cars status.
+6. Execute self-driving functionality around an obstacle when activated

 The KL25Z Freedom Development Board was used as the main RTOS platform.